-The number of research and development programmes is increasing year by year with a strong focus in three key areas: respiratory, neonatology and special care.
+Research and development programmes continue to progress year by year with a strong focus in four key areas: respiratory, neonatology, rare disease and special care.

-Foster is a key revenue driver for the future of the company, but it also remains a highly significant element of R&D activity as we roll out a powerful life cycle management program.
+Foster is a key revenue driver for the future of the company, but it also remains a highly significant element of R&D activity as we roll out an important life cycle management program.

 There is a substantial commitment to a very attractive therapeutic opportunity with our Triple programme.
-Our product candidate, now approved in Europe, contains three active ingredients in a single inhaler that will ensure effective anti-inflammatory therapy combined with maximum bronchodilation throughout the entire respiratory tree.
+Our product candidate, now approved in Europe and other key markets, contains three active ingredients in a single inhaler that will ensure effective anti-inflammatory therapy combined with maximum bronchodilation throughout the entire respiratory tree.

 The exciting pipeline of new molecules continues to show significant promise.
-These programmes include novel anti-inflammatory and bronchodilator molecules, and also innovative “double” active molecules addressing two different pharmacological targets.
+These programmes include novel anti-inflammatory,bronchodilator, anti-fibrotic and othersmolecules.